Hedgeturd/SU-Font-Tool/README.md

 `SonicUnleashedFCOConv <Path to .fte/.fco/.xml>`\
 You can also simply drag and drop supported file formats onto the executable.

+## To Do
+- (Ongoing) Update Translation JSONs for new system
+- (Try) Add DDS Support

+## Thanks
+Big thank you to [TheExentist151](https://github.com/TheExentist151) for letting me recycle some of the code from [SonicColorsXTBConv](https://github.com/TheExentist151/SonicColorsXTBConv)<br>
+Plus a HUGE thank you to [NextinHKRY](https://github.com/NextinMono) for all of your coding help!!

+## Requirements
+If the tool does nothing when used, you may need to install the [.NET Runtime](https://aka.ms/dotnet-core-applaunch?missing_runtime=true&arch=x64&rid=win10-x64&apphost_version=8.0) package that the tool needs to work

 ***

 ## Formats